SmartTechAIResearch/sizingservers.beholder.api/readme.md

 Only for a Release build, this setting is used.
 For a Debug build, communication always works without a key.

+P.S.: This security measure is a bit silly should be replaced by something better if you need it.
+If not, leave it as is.

 ### beholder.db
 beholder.db contains two usable tables: